THE AIRFORCE - SQUADRONS

 Re-established in January 1986 at AFB Potchefstroom with the Kentron Seeker RPV in order to provide reconnaissance and artillery weapons delivery guidance.
 The squadron was to ordered to cease flying in November 1990 and may have been disband by 31st March 1991.
 After 10 Squadron was disbanded, the Seeker system was operated by Kentron on behalf of the SANDF.
-Two models were utilized, the Seeker-P model is used for training purposes and the Seeker-D is deployed operationally.
+Two models were utilized, the Seeker-P model iwa used for training purposes and the Seeker-D was deployed operationally.

 (Thanks to Stephan Botha for the history)

 As of 2015, it was rumoured that the squadron is in the proces sof being reactivated to operate the Denel Dynamics Seeker 400.